mendix/docs/content/en/docs/indentation-spacing-test.md

 {{% button color="outline-light" href="https://getbootstrap.com/docs/4.6/components/buttons/" text="Light" title="What do you think of this button?" %}}

-{{% button color="outline-dark" href="https://getbootstrap.com/docs/4.6/components/buttons/" text="Dark" title="What do you think of this button?" %}}
+{{% button color="outline-dark" href="https://getbootstrap.com/docs/4.6/components/buttons/" text="Dark" title="What do you think &of this button?" %}}

 ## Heading 2

-Paragraph text here. extra space
+Paragraph te1xt here. extra space

 ### Hello!